©

 You're done! : ) The key idea is to only use your Administrator account when you actually need Administrator-level powers, such as when adding new hardware & software.
 For instant messaging, email, Web browsing and other daily computer use, use your non-Administrator account.

-If you have Windows XP Professional Edition, or Vista Business or Ultimate Editions, take another two minutes and follow my easy Software Restriction Policy instructions too.
+If you have Windows XP Professional Edition or Media Center Edition, or Vista Business or Ultimate Editions, try Software Restriction Policy too.
 To see what version of Windows you have, just click Start > Run, type winver in the box and click OK.

 So if this is so effective, why don't more people do it?
 There's GOT to be a catch.
 Some software doesn't work correctly when you run it from a non-Administrator account.
 If you have problems, try my tips on this page.
 Windows Vista is specifically designed to handle this stuff better, so there's another reason to choose Windows Vista if you're building a PC. show me how to pick a version of Vista